 Who can join INWES?

-- Organizational Members: Not-for-profit organizations and associations supporting women in STEM, including women in STEM groups.
+- Network Members: Not-for-profit organizations and associations supporting women in STEM, including women in STEM groups.

 - Individual Members: Students or professionals interested or engaged in STEM and who support the aims of INWES.

 - University/Institute Members: Universities or educational institutes who teach and support women in STEM.

 How does INWES operate?

 - A triennial meeting of Members to elect Directors to the Board and transact business.

-- An elected Board of Directors of organizations, corporations, and individuals, representing all regions of the world.
+- An elected Board of Directors of organizations, and individuals, representing all regions of the world.

 - Activities conducted through committees:

 - Fund development

-- INWES would be operated by INWES Policies & Procedures Manual. under the by-law No. 1 8th of July 2014 Signed INWES CNCA BYLAW
+- INWES is operated by the INWES Policies & Procedures Manual, under the By-law No. 1 approved by members on 6th January 2019, INWES CNCA Bylaw.